jlpboss/Pseudocode/pseudocode.md

 		WAIT 10 minutes

 		REMOVE tea bag from cup

-		GET sugar

-		ADD Sugar to cup
+  		GET Sugar

-		ADD Sugar to cup
+		WHILE Sugar is less than half of cup

      			ADD Sugar to cup

 		GET honey